-To produce a PDF file, pdfIAT_FX is strongly recommended (over original LATEX plus dvips+ps2pdf or dvipdf).
-The style file acl.sty can also be used with luaLATEX and XeLATEX, which are especially suitable for text in non-Latin scripts.
-The file acl_lualatex.tex in this repository provides an example of how to use acl.sty with either luaLATEX or XeLATEX.
+To produce a PDF file, pdflaTeX is strongly recommended (over original LaTeX plus dvips+ps2pdf or dvipdf).
+XelaTeX also produces PDF files, and is especially suitable for text in non-Latin scripts.

 3 Preamble

 The first line of the file must be